oliverstickel/oliverstickel.github.io/index.md

 ## Experience

+`2019-today`
+**Researcher, consultant**.
+Consultation work for organizations interested in Fab Labs, Makerspaces and (Community) Innovation Spaces.
+Book project "[Handbuch Fab Labs](https://www.bombini-verlag.de/shop/handbuch-fab-labs/)". *Self-employed.*

 `2020-2023`
 **Lab Manager at Bochum Makerspace.** I was deputy general manager of [RUB-Makerspace](https://makerspace.rub.de) as well as lab leader for the Digital Lab and the Plastics Lab.
 RUB-Makerspace is a 2000sqm innovation space with a team of about 16 people and multiple (sub-)labs. *Ruhr-Universität Bochum*.

-`Since 2019`
-**Writer, researcher, consultant**.
-Book project "[Handbuch Fab Labs](https://www.bombini-verlag.de/shop/handbuch-fab-labs/)" and consultation work for organizations interested in Maker-/innovation spaces. *Self-employed.*

 `2015-2019`
 **Researcher, project manager, lecturer**.
 After graduating, I stayed at Uni Siegen to continue building [Fab Lab Siegen](https://fablab-siegen.de) into a sustainable infrastructure.
 Apart from the Lab, I worked on/in in different projects (see below), published and did a lot of teaching. *University of Siegen*.